awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 # Creating and Configuring Amazon Elasticsearch Service Domains<a name="es-createupdatedomains"></a>

 This chapter describes how to create and configure Amazon Elasticsearch Service \(Amazon ES\) domains\.
-An Amazon ES domain is the hardware, software, and data exposed by Amazon Elasticsearch Service endpoints\.
+An Amazon ES domain is synonymous with an Elasticsearch cluster\.
+Domains are clusters with the settings, instance types, instance counts, and storage resources that you specify\.

 Unlike the brief instructions in the [Getting Started](es-gsg.md) tutorial, this chapter describes all options and provides relevant reference information\.
-You can complete each procedure by using instructions for the Amazon ES console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDKs\.
+You can complete each procedure by using instructions for the Amazon ES console, the AWS Command Line Interface \(AWS CLI\), or AWS SDKs\.

 **Topics**
 + [Creating Amazon ES Domains](#es-createdomains)